 Priming The Floor

 Primer needs to be applied before the paint so that the epoxy has the optimal surface to bond with.
 This can be poured into a paint tray and applied with a roller brush attached to a long handle.
 Start at the wall farthest from the door, and work your way back towards the exit so that you don’t paint yourself into a corner.
 Use long strokes as you go and try to apply it evenly over the entire area.
 If bubbles or puddles form, roll over them with a mostly dry roller to smooth out the features.
 When you are finished you need to wait a full 24 hours for the primer to dry completely.

 Important Note: Primers and paints often contain chemicals, so try to ventilate the basement as well as you can during the application process.

 - Start by adhering painters tape to the walls everywhere that they touch the floor.
 This will keep the color from spreading to unwanted surfaces.

 - Pour the paint into a tray, and then use a hand brush to apply it to the floor nearest where the walls are.
 A roller is more efficient, but it can be hard to get an even coat near the walls in the room.
 Applying it by hand to about 12 inches out can make the process much quicker and less frustrating.

 - When you’re finished, give it a good 12 to 24 hours to dry.
-Once that is done you can apply a second coat, and after that a third, as long as you wait for that full 12 - 24 hours between each.
-3 - 4 coats is usually sufficient.
+Once that is done you can apply a second coat and after that a third, as long as you wait for that full 12 to 24 hours between each.
+Three to four coats is usually sufficient.